Skip to content

 for (auto &choice : choices) {

-// Pruning: do not allow climbing beyond the nth step
+// Pruning: not allowed to go beyond the n-th stair

 if (state + choice > n)